Vancouver might be the darling – it’s the better-known city in Canada.

 If you’d like a self-contained suite or house with your own kitchen, we’ve sussed out some charming Airbnbs in Victoria.

-But if you don’t want or need a kitchen, then the most pleasurable way to visit is by staying in one of the city’s luxury hotels.
+But if you want more amenities and services, then the most pleasurable way to visit is by staying in one of the city’s luxury hotels.

-We’ve bedded down at all of the following 7 Victoria, BC, hotels – and can personally recommend them.
+We’ve bedded down in (or inspected) all of the following 10 Victoria, BC, hotels – and can personally recommend them.

 1) Inn at Laurel Point